wildthinkslaboratory/blog-kit/_pages/calculus/limitDE4.md

 # :::: clue
 # --outlinebox
-You say that the limit as $x$ goes to $2$ of $3x$ is [](:!suggestedLimit).

-To prove your limit is correct, you have to counter every move made by Epsilon.
-Epsilon will make smaller and smaller intervals around [](:!suggestedLimit).
+You are Delta.
+You have a function $f(x)=3x$, and you think $$\lim_{x \to 2} 3x = 6.$$  To prove your limit is correct, you have to counter every move made by Epsilon.
+Epsilon will make smaller and smaller intervals around $6$.
 You have to adjust the Delta interval around $2$ so that all the function values inside your interval are also inside Epsilon's interval.
 # --outlinebox
 # ::::